 Promos have become an art form over the last decade, they are your calling card.
 If you deliver something underwhelming, this audience of mortal geeks will break you., So which one of these two superhero shows is getting ripped to pieces on the Internet?

 Is it Fox’s tired and highly derivative teen drama The Gifted?

 Why derivative?
-Well, lots of friends of mine have been complaining about the glut of suerhero stories; true – there are a hell of a lot of them but I haven’t felt that at all – until now.
-It’s not the superhero genre, I’m just getting pretty fucking sick of this high school prom/bullying/”Oh look, I’m a mutant” scenario.
-Wasn’t this done before?
+Well, lots of friends of mine have been complaining about the glut of superhero stories; true – there are a hell of a lot of them but I haven’t felt that at all – until now.
+It’s not the superhero genre, I’m just getting pretty sick of this high school prom/bullying/”Oh look, I’m a mutant” scenario.
+Hasn’t all this been done before?
 In 1976 with Stephen King’s Carrie?